Ashmita-1/AWS/README.md

 DATA IS THE NEW OIL
 Oracle is the better

-1. **CLOUD COMPUTING** - is the delivery of computing services wherein they provide <u>servers, storage, databases, networking, software, analytics, and intelligence</u> over the internet ("the cloud") for faster innovation, flexible resources, and economies of scale. <br> <br>
+1. **CLOUD COMPUTING** - is the delivery of computing services wherein they provide <u>servers, storage, databases, networking, software, analytics, and intelligence</u> over the internet ("the cloud") for faster innovation, flexible resources, and economies of scale.

+ - On-demand delivery
+ - Pay-as-you-go model
+ - Provision only the size you need(exactly right type and size)
+ - Access resources instantly

+<br> <br>

-2. **BENEFITS OF CLOUD**
+5. **BENEFITS OF CLOUD**
    - ***Faster time to market*** - Instead of investing funds in creating a new data structure, the org relies on clouds like AWS and utilises these funds in their business.

    - ***Scalability and flexibility*** - cloud offers an **unlimited amount of virtual resources**